Have you been wanting to learn how to use your camera in manual mode?

 - Landscapes – matrix / Group portraits – center weighted

 Do you have any questions or comments about our Mastering Manual Mode Webinar?
-Just leave us a comment below - and PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!
+Just leave us a comment below - we would LOVE to hear from you!
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!